-Bring Your Own Cup (BYOC): tell attendees to bring their own drinking vessel.
-This is quirky and fun, and most guests arriving by car probably already have a cup or bottle rolling around in there.
-If any guests forget to bring their own cup, you can provide them with one of the cups from your house.
+Bring Your Own Cup (BYOC): ask attendees to bring their own drinking vessel!
+This is fun and quirky, and most guests arriving by car probably already have a bottle or cup rolling around in their backseat.

 Food and Beverages

 Don’t storm off!
-No one’s telling you to skip the grilling – but you could eat less meat and still enjoy all the hot dogs and burgers you want.
+No one’s saying that you should skip the grilling – but you could serve less meat and still enjoy all the burgers and hot dogs you want.

 Avoiding meat and dairy is ‘single biggest way’ to reduce your impact on the Earth.
 A sustainable cookout cannot be without vegetarian and vegan options.

-Meat is frequently added into side dishes unnecessarily.
-Here are some side dishes that can easily be meatless, but frequently aren’t:
+Besides the main entrees, meat is frequently added into side dishes where it’s unnecessary.
+Here are just a few examples of side dishes that can easily be meatless, but frequently aren’t:

 - Brussels sprouts – often with bacon chunks on top